 The Budnick Solution

-The tab we created released as the customer’s roll was unrolling and wrapping around a product in the field.
-The tab then held the wrapped product closed immediately and kept the film from loosening or unwrapping.
+Budnick developed an adhesive tab that released as soon as the customer’s roll began unrolling and wrapping around cotton in the field.
+The tab then held the wrapped product closed and kept the film from loosening or unwrapping.
 The construction required us to make a single coated tape that would work as a liner for the double coated tape.
-The single coated tape needed to stick to the film and not come off.
-The double coated tape needed to stick to the film on one side and release from the single coated tape smoothly, cleanly, and consistently.
+The double coated tape adheres to the film on one side and releases from the single coated tape smoothly, cleanly, and consistently.

 The Converting Experts